Stop Taylor Wimpey's Ground Rent From Doubling21st Mar 2022

 - might have been badly advised by general lawyers who lacked sufficient expertise in leasehold matters.

-That’s a polite way of saying ‘take it or leave it’.
+That was a polite way of saying ‘take it or leave it’.

 Get Expert Legal Advice On Your Ground Rent